Hildebrand Law, P.C. mobile logo

 The Court of Appeals allowed that at some point before a divorce, a spouse’s motivation to increase community assets lessens or ceases.
 Yet it declined to plunge into an inquiry along those lines.
 It said that the doctrines of waste and fraud adequately protected the community from the vindictive spouse without embroiling the court in weighing motives for non-productivity or the result of that non-productivity.

 If you need information about dividing contingency fees in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.